Wayne Thring: Biography

 Thring was born on 1 February 1963.
 He obtained a teaching diploma from the Bechet Teachers’ Training College.
 He later achieved both a BA degree in psychology and biblical studies and a BA Honours in psychology from the University of South Africa.
 Thring received a postgraduate diploma in economic principles from the University of London.

 Thring joined the ACDP in 1995.
 He was elected the deputy provincial chairperson of the party in KwaZulu-Natal prior to being elected provincial chairperson in 1997.
 He held the post for a decade.
 Thring is currently the ACDP's national deputy president and the provincial leader of the party.
 In 2000, he was elected as a city councillor in the eThekwini Metropolitan Municipality.
 He served on the council until 2013.

 Thring was sworn in as an MP on 21 June 2013 but only held the post for five months before resigning on 21 November 2013.
 However, he returned to Parliament following the 2019 general election.
+Thring was re-elected to a second five-year term in the National Assembly in the 2024 general elections.